OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadTableFromDataStore/ReadTableFromDataStore.md

 **The ability to run functions and procedures will be fully enabled in the future.**
 Many databases allow functions to be called in `SELECT` statements.

+### Automating Datastore Processing with Properties ###

+It may be appropriate to specify the datastore name using a `${Property}`.
+For example, two datastore names can be defined as properties at the top of a command file to read data from two databases and then the [`CompareTables`](../CompareTables/CompareTables.md) command can be used to compare the tables.

+If the datastore name is specified as a `${Property}`, the command editor will expand the datastore name and display in the ***Datastore (expanded)*** editor information field and use the resulting value to find the datastore to read data for editor choices, such as the table name list.
+This functionality allows TSTool and this command to automate complex workflows.
+Using a property to define the datastore name allows the command file to be reused with only minor changes.

 ## Command Editor ##